-Gravitational forces can be pushed onto the body both vertically and horizontally, as well as forwards and backwards.
+Gravitational forces can be pushed onto the body both vertically and horizontally, as well as forward and backward.
 The pick of the bunch is horizontal g-force – also known as lateral g – as the body gets squished under its own weight perpendicular to the spine.
 What you definitely want to avoid is vertical g-force (the likes of which fighter pilots experience), which compresses the spine from the top down and rushes blood towards and away from the brain.
 No blood in the brain means no lights are on when you need them most, leading to unconsciousness and, at the controls of a warplane, either life or death.

 In a normal F1 race, drivers experience up to 4 or 5 lateral g routinely under braking and cornering, or anywhere the car speeds up or slows down between zero and 330+ km/h.
 And they’ll do so in only a couple of seconds.
-But what happens when this deceleration rate is pushed right up to catastrophic – i.e. when coming to a screeching halt into a concrete wall?
+But what happens when this deceleration rate is pushed exponentially right up to catastrophic – i.e. when coming to a screeching halt into a concrete wall?

 Incredibly, the human body can tolerate localised g-forces in the hundreds for a split second.
-Even a solid right hook to the chin may register a hundred g locally without imposing any lasting damage.
+Even a solid right hook to the chin may register a 100g locally without imposing any lasting damage.
 A sneeze results in about 2g of acceleration.
 A 2019 study by the American Academy of Neurology concluded that the average g-force experienced in a rugby tackle was 21g.

-Hurtle towards a barrier in an F1 car with the entire body exposed to this same share of force, however, and you’ve got a recipe for disaster.
+Hurtle towards a barrier in an F1 car, with the entire body exposed to this same share of force, however, and you’ve got a recipe for disaster.